-Advocates provide a variety of disability claim and appeal services including filling out disability claim forms and helping people with internal or reconsideration appeals.
+Advocates provide a variety of disability claim and appeal services, including filling out disability claim forms and helping people with internal or reconsideration appeals.
 Some tribunals, like the Social Security Tribunal for CPP disability appeals, allow advocates to represent a person at a tribunal hearing.

 Advocates play an important role in helping people with disability claims and appeals.
 Even though they are unregulated, there are many competent advocates who provide services that are high quality, professional, and ethical.

-List of Disability Lawyers serving London
+List of disability lawyers serving London

-During consultations with people who are considering hiring a lawyer, I am often asked “Who are your competitors in London?”
+During consultations with people who are considering hiring a lawyer, I am often asked, “Who are your competitors in London?”
 I have no problem answering this question.
 In fact, you are in luck because I believe Ontario has the highest density of disability lawyers in the country!
 So you have lots of choices.

-When I give people a list of competitors to consider, I focus on law firms that I know who have at least one lawyer who dedicates 75% or more* of their practice to disability claims from insurance companies, government agencies, and employers.
+When I give people a list of competitors to consider, I focus on law firms that I know have at least one lawyer who dedicates 75% or more* of their practice to disability claims from insurance companies, government agencies, and employers.